exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 The ODIN Payment Drop-in is a reusable JavaScript component library designed to simplify the secure capture of payment details within host web applications.
 Its primary goal is to provide a streamlined and secure way for integrators to embed ODIN Payments functionality, abstracting the direct complexities of ODIN's `OdinPay.js` library.

-This component allows Exerp's customers and partners to embed a UI that handles the collection of sensitive payment information (initially Credit Card details) directly from the user, tokenizing these details via ODIN for subsequent backend processing.
+This component allows Clubessential's partners to embed a UI that handles the collection of sensitive payment information (such as Credit Card and Bank Account details) directly from the user, tokenizing these details via ODIN for subsequent backend processing.

 This document provides a high-level overview of the current system architecture, its main components, and key design principles.